Reference

 Questions

-If you have any questions about specifications, delivery guidelines, or custom requirements, email hello@thedcpcompany.com and we will help you prepare the cleanest possible source for mastering.
+If you have any questions about specifications, delivery guidelines, QC, or custom requirements, email hello@thedcpcompany.com and we will help you choose the cleanest path whether you are starting from a source master or an existing DCP.